dochy-ksti/dochy/dochy_compaction/readme.md

-A serializer which has static types and compresses integers, bits, and strings which represents decimals.
+A serializer which serializes values with dynamic types and compresses integers, bits, and strings which represents decimals.

 Even if a variable's size is 8 byte, when the actual value is 0 or 1,